aneto0/MARTe2/Docs/User/source/contributing/development/environment/eclipse.rst

 - Git clone of the `MARTe2 development infrastructure <https://vcis-gitlab.f4e.europa.eu/aneto/MARTe2.git>`_;

    - In the following instructions, it is assumed that this is cloned into a folder named ``MARTe2-dev``.
-- Git clone of the `MARTe2 documentation infrastructure <https://vcis-gitlab.f4e.europa.eu/aneto/MARTe2-doc.git>`_;

-    - In the following instructions, it is assumed that this is cloned into a folder named ``MARTe2-doc``.

 Configuration
 -------------